 The outlet of the lacrimal canaliculus.

 SEE: Lanz point

 Any of the trigger points that are not symptomatic when the involved muscle is at rest, but produce pain during palpation.
 Range of motion and strength may also be limited.

-The point at the junction of the outer and middle thirds of a line from the umbilicus to the anterior superior spine of the ilium where a trocar may be introduced safely for paracentesis.
+The point at the junction of the outer and middle thirds of an imaginary line from the umbilicus to the anterior superior iliac spine where a trocar may be introduced safely for paracentesis.

 The most prominent point on the external tubercle of the malar bone.

 point of maximal impulse

 ABBR: PMI The point on the chest wall over the heart at which the contraction of the heart is best seen or felt; normally at the fifth intercostal space in the midclavicular line.

 maximum occipital point